BLATTEN - TRÄMEL - NATERS

 Author´s Tip / Recommendation of the author

-- Enjoy the path through the Blindtal
+- Enjoy the path through Blindtal

-- Visit the poor soul chapel in Trämel
+- Visit the Armenseelen chapel in Trämel

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in adverse weather conditions, muddy and slippery passages can occur on natural paths.
-You have to expect this kind of path obstruction when you go on a hike.
+Especially in autumn, pay attention that fallen leaves on the ground may conceal unevenness, roots, stones, or holes in the path.
+After storms, trees may still fall or branches may drop.
+Especially in adverse weather conditions, natural paths can have muddy and slippery sections.
+You should expect such impairments when hiking.

-Not all rocks or precipices are secured with ropes or railings.
-In some cases surefootedness is required.
-If you think that certain sections of the trail are not passable for you, you should avoid them.
+Not all rocks or cliffs are secured with ropes or railings.
+Some sure-footedness is required.
+If you believe certain sections are not passable for you, you should avoid them.

 Map